justas-b1/Gitlab-dos2/README.md

 # ⚠️ Legal Disclaimer

-This Proof-of-Concept (PoC) is provided **for educational purposes only**.
+This Proof-of-Concept (PoC) is provided **educational and ethical research purposes**.

-- **Authorized Use Only**: Test only on systems you own or have explicit permission to assess.
+- ✅ **Authorized Use Only**: Test only on systems you own or have explicit permission to assess.
-- **No Liability**: The author is not responsible for misuse or damages caused by this tool.
+- 🚫 **No Liability**: The author is not responsible for misuse or damages caused by this tool/PoC.
-- **Ethical Responsibility**: Do not use this tool to violate laws or exploit systems without consent.
+- ⚖️ **Ethical Responsibility**: Do not use this tool/PoC to violate laws or exploit systems without consent.

-By using this software, you agree to these terms.
+By using this software/PoC, you agree to these terms.

 # Unauthenticated Gitlab DoS - POC Code